comitanigiacomo/comitanigiacomo/README.md

 ---

 <p align="center">
-  *code is like humor... when you have to explain its bad*
+  _code is like humor... when you have to explain it its bad_
 </p>